nfroidure/midifile/README.md

 *	Playing MIDI files.
 It's the role of the
  [MIDIPlayer project](https://github.com/nfroidure/MIDIPlayer).

-You can find a [Karaoke MIDI player](http://midiwebkaraoke.com) based on MIDIFile and a very [trivial MIDI player](http://rest4.org/github/nfroidure/MIDIFile/master/tests/index.html) in the test folder.
+You can also find a [Karaoke MIDI player](http://midiwebkaraoke.com) based on MIDIFile and a very [trivial MIDI player](http://rest4.org/github/nfroidure/MIDIFile/master/tests/index.html) in the test folder.